 Did you notice that you mostly see posts from the same people and the same pages on your Facebook newsfeed?
 Did you ever ask yourself why you always see status updates and posts by your best friend but never posts from some other Facebook friends?
 The reason for that is called the EdgeRank algorithm which decides what posts you will see and which you won’t.

 Truth.
-Every Facebook user can choose how will their feed look like and in which order the post will appear.
+Every Facebook user can choose how will their feed look and in which order the posts will appear.
 You can choose to always see the latest posts, no matter who published them by clicking on Recent Stories First in your Feed settings.
-But most of the users don´t know that or they rather choose Highlighted Stories First, which gives even more importance to EdgeRank.
+But most of the users don’t know that or they rather choose Highlighted Stories First, which gives even more importance to EdgeRank.

 Why should you worry about Facebook EdgeRank?

 For community managers, FacebookEdge is extremely important because it affects the number of people who see posts from pages that you manage.
 Of course, every community manager wants that posts from their page achieve the best possible reach.
 As a community manager, you are fighting with hundreds of Facebook friends and other Facebook pages to push your post into the newsfeed of your fans.
 Knowing how EdgeRank works will help you do your job as a community manager better.
 The concrete algorithm is not public and only Facebook engineers how it actually looks like, but it is known that it consists of three elements: Affinity, Weight, and Time Decay.

 Affinity shows the number which says how connected you are with the person or a page.
 You are much better connected with a friend with whom you communicate every day over Facebook messenger or tagging in posts than with someone whose friend request you accepted a year ago but never communicated with.
 The same goes for pages, too.
 There is a much better chance that your content will show up on a feed of someone who regularly interacts with your page by liking and commenting than to someone who only liked your page and never reacted on your content again.